EllaMor/EllaMor/README.md

 # 👋 Hi, I’m Ariella Morris
-- 👀  &nbsp; I’m a pun loving developer, currently searching for my first role as a Full Stack/Front End Web Developer.
+- 👀  &nbsp; I’m a pun loving developer, currently searching for a Full Stack/Front End Web Developer role.
 - :star: &nbsp; ReactJS, Ruby, Ruby on Rails, JavaScript, HTML, CSS (and SCSS).
 But it's just the start of the journey!
-More will be added soon!
+I'm constantly learning and expanding my skill set.
-- :blue_heart: &nbsp; When I'm not in front of the computer watching a tutorial, I'm usually playing Scrabble or Sudoku.
+- :blue_heart: &nbsp; When I'm not in front of the computer watching a tutorial, I'm usually playing Scrabble or Sudoku, or baking delicious treats.
 - 📫  &nbsp; Feel free to snoop around, and if you want do discuss a collaboration or give me feedback, you can contact me by email [arielladev@gmail.com](arielladev@gmail.com)